sivm-rj/rl-gymnasium-value-policy-agents/README.md

 5. The agent updates its policy based on the experience
 6. The process repeats until the episode ends or a goal is achieved

-This trial-and-error learning approach allows agents to discover optimal strategies without explicit programming, making RL particularly powerful for complex decision-making tasks[7][10].
+This trial-and-error learning approach allows agents to discover optimal strategies without explicit programming, making RL particularly powerful for complex decision-making tasks.

 ## Gymnasium Environment

-Gymnasium is an open-source Python library that provides a standard API for reinforcement learning environments[21][27].
-It is a maintained fork of OpenAI's Gym library, developed by the Farama Foundation to ensure continued development and maintenance[22][25].
+Gymnasium is an open-source Python library that provides a standard API for reinforcement learning environments.
+It is a maintained fork of OpenAI's Gym library, developed by the Farama Foundation to ensure continued development and maintenance.

 ### What is Gymnasium?

 Gymnasium offers a unified interface for RL experiments, making it easier for researchers and developers to:

-- **Standardize Environment Interactions**: Provides consistent methods for initializing environments, taking actions, and receiving observations[29][32]
+- **Standardize Environment Interactions**: Provides consistent methods for initializing environments, taking actions, and receiving observations
-- **Focus on Algorithm Development**: Abstracts away the complexity of environment implementation, allowing researchers to concentrate on developing RL algorithms[26][38]
+- **Focus on Algorithm Development**: Abstracts away the complexity of environment implementation, allowing researchers to concentrate on developing RL algorithms
-- **Ensure Reproducibility**: Includes environment versioning and seeding capabilities to ensure consistent and reproducible results[32]
+- **Ensure Reproducibility**: Includes environment versioning and seeding capabilities to ensure consistent and reproducible results

 ### Key Features